-It’s a little scary when you first think of it, the fact that you have to begin your educational journey with debt.
-But college is a must today if you’re looking to achieve success in your professional and personal life.
+It’s a little scary when you first think of the fact that you have to begin your educational journey with debt.
+But college is almost mandatory today if you’re looking to land a well-paying gig.
 Almost every employer demands a degree, and even if you’re planning to go into business for yourself, college offers you four years of experience that you cannot afford to miss.
 But you need money for a degree, and unless you have access to a scholarship or a fund that your parents have set up for you, you need to take out a loan.

 1. Apply for scholarships: Even if you don’t secure one in your first year, you do have opportunities in your second and third years if your grades are good.
 The key is to keep looking and applying.